KumiYAM/TeamProG10/README.md

 # TeamProG10HWchallenge9
 <h1>🏗️ TeamProG10</h1>
 <h2>Description</h2>
-The application uses node.js / npm 'inquirer' package.
+This application uses node.js / npm 'inquirer' package.
 Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

 <h2>Table of Contents</h2>